dev-protocol/initto/src/posts/deep-dive-khaos.md

 In this article, you'll get an idea about Khaos, which is developed as a side project for Dev Protocol.

-Khaos brings information, which doesn’t exist on blockchain, into blockchain from the outside of blockchain, and has a function of an "oracle".
+Khaos brings information, which doesn't exist on blockchain, into blockchain from the outside of blockchain, and has a function of an "oracle".
 It is sometimes called Khaos Oracle.

 # Necessity of Oracle